Discover the BEST time to visit Florence Italy! Learn which months offer the perfect mix of fewer crowds and good weather to make your trip a success!

 Autumn in Florence - September through November

-the best time to visit florence Italy for ideal sightseeing weather and fewer crowds (late fall)
+the best time to visit florence, Italy for ideal sightseeing weather and fewer crowds (late fall)

-My personal favorite and the best time to visit Florence, Italy is autumn.
-October is the sweet spot bringing nice weather and fewer crowds.
 I would also say that fall is the best time to travel to Italy in general.
-Temperatures will range between the 50s and low 70s and rain can be hit or miss depending on the year.
+Temperatures range between the 50s and low 70s and rain can be hit or miss depending on the year.

 If you're trying to avoid the crowds I would recommend visiting in late October and November.
 Just note that the chance of rain hits its peak in November.

-If warm weather is important and your picture of visiting Florence includes enjoying gelato on a sun warmed bench and dining alfresco, then late September through early October is the best bet.
+If warm weather is important and your picture of visiting Florence includes enjoying gelato on a sun-warmed bench and dining al fresco, then late September through early October is the best bet.
 Just be prepared for fairly high crowd levels.

-November is perfect for those not worried about needing a light jacket or a higher chance of rain as the tourists really empty out by this month.
-Lower hotel rates and lines into tourist attractions along with the ease of getting into top restaurants without reservations might be worth the hassle of packing your jacket and umbrella.
+Lower hotel rates, shorter lines into top tourist attractions, and the ease of getting into top restaurants might be worth the hassle of packing your jacket and umbrella.

 SEE MY OTHER FLORENCE BLOG POSTS: